pikawika/VUB-DP-Restaurant/README.md

          - Answer: ```ReservationsOnDay = []```
       - Test query: ```reservations_on_day([reservation(0, [1, 4], [1200, 1320, 1], 2, [1, 2], [1, 0, 0]), reservation(1, [1, 4], [1200, 1260, 1], 4, [2, 1], [0, 0, 1]), reservation(2, [1, 4], [1200, 1320, 1], 3, [1, 1], [0, 1, 0])], ReservationsOnDay, [1, 4]) .```
          - Answer: ```ReservationsOnDay = [reservation(0, [1, 4], [1200, 1320, 1], 2, [1, 2], [1, 0, 0]), reservation(1, [1, 4], [1200, 1260, 1], 4, [2, 1], [0, 0, 1]), reservation(2, [1, 4], [1200, 1320, 1], 3, [1, 1], [0, 1, 0])]```
+      - Seem good!

    - ```sort_reservations```

       - Tests if the list of reservations does indeed sort correctly based on month>day>start time> end time.
       - Uses a modified version of British museum sort from the lectures.
       - Test query:  ```sort_reservations([reservation(0, [1, 4], [1200, 1320, 1], 2, [1, 2], [1, 0, 0]), reservation(1, [1, 4], [1200, 1260, 1], 4, [2, 1], [0, 0, 1]), reservation(2, [1, 4], [1200, 1320, 1], 3, [1, 1], [0, 1, 0])], SortedReservations) . ```
          - Answer: ```SortedReservations = [reservation(1, [1, 4], [1200, 1260, 1], 4, [2, 1], [0, 0, 1]), reservation(0, [1, 4], [1200, 1320, 1], 2, [1, 2], [1, 0, 0]), reservation(2, [1, 4], [1200, 1320, 1], 3, [1, 1], [0, 1, 0])]```
          - Indeed, the list is ordered!

 - OUTPUT SYSTEM
    - ```textual_display_reservations_on_day```
       - Test if the list of reservations is displayed correctly for a given day.
       - Test query: ```is_extra_processed_sms_inbox( Sms ), sms_to_reservations( Sms, Reservations ), textual_display_reservations_on_day(Sms, Reservations, [1,12]) .```
          - Answer: prints the reservations from the extra SMS inbox on the first of December.
+Perfect!
    - ```textual_print_reservations_from_extra_sms```
       - Test if the list of reservations is displayed correctly from the extra SMS inbox on a given day.
       - Test query:  ```textual_print_reservations_from_extra_sms([1,12]) .```
          - Answer: prints the reservations from the extra SMS inbox on the first of December.
-            - At 20h0, 4 people will arrive.
-They will have the theatre menu and sit at the table for four.
-They will leave at 21h0.
-               - Order message: [hi,can,i,book,a,place,at,8,pm,for,4,persons,on,the,first,of,december,for,the,theatre,menu,please]
-            - At 20h0, 2 people will arrive.
-They will have the standard menu and sit at the table for two.
-They will leave at 22h0.
-               - Order message: [table,for,2,at,20,:,0,on,the,first,of,december]
-            - At 20h0, 3 people will arrive.
-They will have the standard menu and sit at the table for three.
-They will leave at 22h0.
-               - Order message: [table,for,3,at,8,pm,on,the,first,of,december,for,the,standard,menu,please]
+      - Perfect!
+See bottom of Prolog file for a terminal export!
    - ```textual_print_reservations_from_extra_sms2```
       - Same as above but with more samples since it uses the second extra SMS inbox.
 Demonstrates system is capable of handling "preference".
       - Test query:  ```textual_print_reservations_from_extra_sms2([1,12]) .```
-         - Answer: prints the reservations from the extra SMS inbox on the first of December.
+         - Answer: prints the reservations from the second extra SMS inbox on the first of December
-            - At 19h0, 4 people will arrive.
-They will have the theatre menu and sit at the table for four.
-They will leave at 20h0.
-               - Order message: [hi,can,i,book,a,place,preferably,at,8,pm,for,4,persons,on,the,first,of,december,for,the,theatre,menu,please]
-            - At 20h0, 2 people will arrive.
-They will have the theatre menu and sit at the table for four.
-They will leave at 21h0.
-               - Order message: [table,for,2,at,20,:,0,on,the,first,of,december,preferably,for,the,standard,menu]
-            - [...]
+      - Perfect!
+See bottom of Prolog file for a terminal export!
    - ```textual_print_reservations_from_provided_sms```
       - Test if the list of reservations is displayed correctly from the given SMS inbox on a given day.
       - Test query:  ```textual_print_reservations_from_provided_sms([18,3]) .```
          - Answer: prints the reservations from the provided SMS inbox on the 18th of March.
+      - Perfect!
+See bottom of Prolog file for a terminal export!
    - ```test_textual_output_sample_XXX```
       - Made helpful test predicates to test print of individual samples from the given SMS inbox.
       - use query: ```test_textual_output_sample_XXX( ([18,3]) ) . ``` with XXX in 1..8.